Label-Efficient 3D Forest Mapping: Self-Supervised and Transfer Learning for Instance Segmentation, Semantic Segmentation, and Species Classification: Dataset and Methodology

 The FOR-species20K dataset is a large, publicly available benchmark for individual tree species classification using laser scanning data.
 It consists of 20,158 individual tree point clouds representing 33 distinct tree species.
 More than 70\% of the point clouds were collected by terrestrial laser scanning, with the remainder sourced from drone-borne and mobile laser scanning.
 The data primarily comes from European forest ecosystems, covering temperate, boreal, and Mediterranean regions.

-\textbf{Unlabeled data for pretraining.} A diverse collection of unlabeled 3D point cloud data was compiled from publicly available sources and collaborating research institutions, encompassing multiple countries, forest types, geographic conditions, and acquisition modalities.
+\textbf{Unlabeled data for pretraining.} A diverse collection of unlabeled 3D point cloud data was compiled from publicly available sources \footnote{U.S. Geological Survey, ``3D Elevation Program (3DEP),'' 2023, \url{https://www.usgs.gov/3dep}} \footnote{Het Waterschapshuis, ``Actueel Hoogtebestand Nederland (AHN-4),'' 2022, \url{https://www.ahn.nl/}} \footnote{Estonian Land and Spatial Development Board, ``Airborne LiDAR (ALS) Point Cloud Data of Estonia,'' 2024, \url{https://geoportaal.maaamet.ee/}} \footnote{British Columbia Ministry of Water, Land and Resource Stewardship, ``LidarBC,'' 2024, \url{https://lidar.gov.bc.ca}} \footnote{Government of New Brunswick, ``Lidar Data,'' 2023, \url{https://www.gnb.ca/en/campaign/geonb/data-catalogue/lidar-data.html}} and collaborating research institutions, encompassing multiple countries, forest types, geographic conditions, and acquisition modalities.
 The main characteristics of the unlabeled data are summarized in Table \ref{tab:unlabeled_data}.

 Standard preprocessing involved recentering XY coordinates and normalizing intensity and echo values to the [0,1] range.
 To accommodate large scenes, the data were tiled into 20 x 20 m patches for droneborne LiDAR and 100 x 100 m for Airborne LiDAR.